-Whether this is your first year closing out your books or your 20th, you should have an actual checklist to follow.
-Here are some of the essential items you need to understand or have completed before you can confidently close out your end-of-the-year books:
+Whether this is your first year closing out your books or your 20th, it’s a good idea to create a checklist to follow.
+That list keeps you on track and helps you hit all the important points.
+The following checklist helps you confidently close out your end-of-the-year books:

-- All of your cash accounts are reconciled and agree with your bank statements.
+- Reconcile all of your cash accounts so they agree with your bank statements.

-- Your retained earnings agree with your tax returns.
+- Verify that your retained earnings agree with your tax returns.

-- All of your asset accounts are appropriately stated to reflect your present value and inventory levels.
+- State all of your asset accounts appropriately to reflect your present value and inventory levels.

 - Review your profit and loss statement once your balance sheet is accurate.

-- Speak with your tax professional to discuss any other needs.
+- Check in with your tax professional to discuss any other needs.

-At this time, you may also want to review your company’s accounting system to make sure it is still adequate to handle all of your tax and accounting needs.
+At this time, you may also want to review your company’s accounting processes to make sure it’s still adequate to handle all of your tax and accounting needs.
 Updating software, adopting a cloud-based accounting system if you’re not already using one, and streamlining your day-to-day logging of transactions can help you prepare for next year’s year-end clean-up.

-If you are not already using an online, cloud-based accounting system, you should probably consider it for next year.
-A cloud-based accounting system can be helpful it can be when it comes to syncing tasks, sourcing information, completing forms quickly and double checking to make sure everything is in order.
+If you’re not already using an online, cloud-based accounting system, you should consider it for next year.
+A cloud-based accounting system can be helpful when it comes to syncing tasks, sourcing information, completing forms quickly, and double-checking to make sure everything is in order.

-Your cloud-based solution should have several ready-made templates that you can pull to figure out whether you are running a current profit or loss, which of your receivables accounts are delinquent (or due soon), what your inventory levels are and whether you need to send out any last-minute invoices.
+Your cloud-based solution should have several ready-made templates you can pull to figure out whether you’re running a current profit or loss, which of your receivables accounts are delinquent or due soon, what your inventory levels are, and whether you need to send out any last-minute invoices.

-If you are using QuickBooks Online, you can amplify your accounting functionality by connecting your QuickBooks account with other apps.
+If you’re already using QuickBooks Online, you can amplify your accounting functionality by connecting your QuickBooks account with other apps.
 Popular ones include: